netzbub/AI-macOS-Agent/README.md

 #### Important Links

-The following repositories inspired me to build my own local **AI macOS Agent** - up to now a first sketch on the wall and will have to be improved over time.
+The following repositories inspired me to build my own local **AI macOS Agent** - up to now a first sketch on the wall and it will have to be improved over time.

 - [Original Local AI Starter Kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) by the n8n team
 - [Original self-hosted-ai-starter-kit-3](https://github.com/tuyenhm68/self-hosted-ai-starter-kit-3) by tuyenhm68